Ecwid/ecwid-api-docs/includes/_webhooks.md

 * `application.uninstalled` Application is deleted
 * `application.subscriptionStatusChanged` Application status changed
 * `profile.subscriptionStatusChanged` Store premium subscription status changed
+* `customer.created` Customer is created
+* `customer.updated` Customer is updated
+* `customer.deleted` Customer is deleted

-All order related webhooks require `read_orders` access scope and all product related webhooks require `read_catalog` [access scope](https://developers.ecwid.com/api-documentation/external-applications#access-scopes) to be requested from the store.
+All order-related webhooks require `read_orders` access scope, all product-related webhooks require `read_catalog` access scope, all customer-related webhooks require `read_customers` [access scope](https://developers.ecwid.com/api-documentation/external-applications#access-scopes) to be requested from the store.

 #### Q: What is an unfinished order and how it works?